The Criminal Life of Archibaldo de la Cruz

-The Criminal Life of Archibaldo de la Cruz (Spanish: Ensayo de un crimen; literally: Rehearsal for a Crime) is a 1955 Mexican crime comedy film directed and co-written by Spanish-born filmmaker Luis Buñuel.
+The Criminal Life of Archibaldo de la Cruz (Ensayo de un crimen) is a 1955 Mexican crime comedy film directed and co-written by Luis Buñuel and starring Miroslava, Ernesto Alonso, Rita Macedo, Ariadna Welter, Andrea Palma and Leonor Llausás.
+This film features the film debut of the actress Ariadna Welter and also the last appearance of Miroslava, in her film role, two months after her death in the same year.
+It is based on a 1944 novel by Rodolfo Usigli.

 It tells the story of a would-be serial killer whose female victims keep dying before he has the chance to murder them.

 Plot

-Archibaldo de la Cruz, a wealthy Mexican man, tells a story about his childhood to a nun.
+Wealthy man Archibaldo de la Cruz tells a story about his childhood to a nun.
 During the Mexican Revolution, Archibaldo's indulgent mother gave him her special music box, which his stern governess said had the power to cause the death of one's enemies.
 To test the magic, Archibaldo wound up the box, and his governess was almost immediately struck by a stray bullet, leaving Archibaldo convinced that he killed her.
 Admitting he liked how powerful this made him feel, Archibaldo threatens the nun with a straight razor, but she runs away, only to fall down an open elevator shaft.
 When Archibaldo is called in by a judge investigating the incident, he confesses that he killed the nun, and she is not his first victim.
 Archibaldo then tells the judge a story:

 A few weeks earlier, Archibaldo hears his music box playing in an antique shop.
 An attractive woman named Lavinia and her elderly fiancé are looking at it, but Archibaldo convinces the salesman to sell it to him instead by saying it belonged to his mother and was stolen during the Revolution.
 Back at home, Archibaldo plays the box and cuts himself shaving, the blood bringing back images of his governess' dead body.

 Outside the home of Carlota Cervantes, a young woman he is courting, Archibaldo runs into Patricia Terrazas, who recognizes him from a gambling parlor they both used to frequent.
 Carlota's mother sees Archibaldo and warns Carlotta, who is with her married lover, the architect Alejandro Rivas.
 Archibaldo gives Carlota a vase he made and says he has feelings that scare him, but believes he can be saved by her purity.
 A jealous Alejandro wants to interrupt, so, to avoid a scene, Carlota's mother says Carlota has to leave.